 Dos and Don’ts When Choosing a House Name

-While the allure of house naming is undeniable, there are practical considerations to bear in mind.
-A complex or esoteric name might confuse visitors and delivery personnel.
+While the idea of choosing a modern house name or creative house name is tempting, there are practical considerations to bear in mind.
+A complex or esoteric home name might confuse visitors and delivery personnel.
 Additionally, you may encounter bureaucratic challenges, as official documents may still rely on numerical addresses rather than names.
 Therefore, striking a balance between creativity and clarity is essential.
-Here are some dos and don’ts to keep in mind:
+Here are some dos and don’ts to keep in mind when choosing a name for your home.

 - Do Keep It Relevant: Ensure the name reflects your home’s essence, location, style and history.